brandonmanley/brandonmanley.github.io/_pages/about.md

 ---

 Hi, I’m Brandon Manley, and I'm a theoretical physicist.
 I smash subatomic particles together on paper.
 I'm a PhD student and I currently work with
 <a href='https://physics.osu.edu/people/kovchegov.1'> Yuri Kovchegov</a>.
-On this site, you can see my published papers, research projects, and teaching experience.
+On this site, you can see my research works, cv, and a blog called Small-\(x\) Coffee Hour, where I discuss recent papers in my field.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">